-When the cellular phone/PDA/GPS device user uses a sty- 30 lus or finger to touch one or more of the symbols or a location displayed on the cellular phone map display, the system's software causes the status and latitude and longitude information concerning that symbol or location to be displayed.
-In order to hook a symbol or "track" such as another net partici- 35 pant which represents an entity on the geo-referenced map display, or a fixed geographical entity such as a restaurant, police station or a new entity observed by a cell phone user which is discussed below, the operator touches at or near the location of a geo-referenced symbol appearing on the cellular 40 phone/PDA display that represents a specific track or specific participant or other entity.
-The hook application software determines that the stylus (or finger) is pointed close to or at the location of the symbol and puts a circle, square or other indication around the symbol indicating that amplification 45 information concerning the symbol is to be displayed.
+When the cellular phone/PDA/GPS device user uses a stylus or finger to touch one or more of the symbols or a location displayed on the cellular phone map display, the system's software causes the status and latitude and longitude information concerning that symbol or location to be displayed.
+In 60 order to hook a symbol or "track" such as another net participant which represents an entity on the geo-referenced map display, or a fixed geographical entity such as a restaurant, police station or a new entity observed by a cell phone user which is discussed below, the operator touches at or near the 65 location of a geo-referenced symbol appearing on the cellular phone/PDA display that represents a specific track or specific participant or other entity.
+The hook application software determines that the stylus (or finger) is pointed close to or at the location of the symbol and puts a circle, square or other indication around the symbol indicating that amplification information concerning the symbol is to be displayed.
 The operator can hook entered tracks or his own track symbol and add data or change data associated with the indicated symbol.
-The hook application code then sends a message to the database application code to store the facility or entity's updated 50 data.
+The hook application code then sends a message to the database application code to store the facility or entity's updated data.
 The display application code retrieves the primary data and amplification data concerning the symbol or entity from the database and displays the information at the correct screen location.
 The operator can then read the amplification data that relates to that specific symbol at the specific location.
-The 55 cell phone operator can also select soft switches on the touch screen display to change the primary data and amplification data.
-Furthermore, the operator can use a similar method of hooking and selecting to activate particular soft switches to take other actions which could include: making cellular 60 phone calls, conference calls, 800 number calls; sending a free text message, operator selected preformatted messages, photographs or videos to the hooked symbol; or to drop an entered symbol.
+The cell phone operator can also select soft switches on the touch screen display to change the primary data and amplification data.
+Furthermore, the operator can use a similar method of hooking and selecting to activate particular soft switches to take other actions which could include: making cellular free text message, operator selected preformatted messages, photographs or videos to the hooked symbol; or to drop an entered symbol.

-Each known net participant has a cellular phone number, IP 65 address and, if available, Email address that is stored in each participant's device database.
+Each known net participant has a cellular phone number, IP participant's device database.